The Hidden Psychology of Successful Brands

 The Invisible Threads of Choice

-The knowledge of the unconscious drivers of consumer behaviour is not to manipulate the consumer but to appreciate the many interwoven psychological and emotional drivers in making choices.
+Understanding the unconscious drivers of consumer behaviour is not about manipulating consumers but about appreciating the many interwoven psychological and emotional factors that shape choices.

 These “invisible threads” include the following:

-1. The need to belong: Humans are essentially social animals, and many purchasing decisions are undertaken or driven by a need to fit in or be distinctive within specific groups.
+- The need to belong: Humans are essentially social animals, and many purchasing decisions are driven by a need to fit in or stand out within specific groups.

-3. Emotional decision-making: Even when we think that we decide rationally, emotions often play a huge role in our final decisions.
+- Emotional decision-making: Even when we think we’re making rational decisions, emotions often play a huge role in our final decisions.

-5. Cognitive biases: Several shortcuts and biases we have in our minds, such as anchoring or loss aversion, may lead us to make choices that are far different from what we would have made if we gave them full consideration.
+- Cognitive biases: Several shortcuts and biases in our minds, such as anchoring or loss aversion, may lead us to make choices that are far different from what we would make if we gave them full consideration.

-The invisible threads of such stuff are not attempted to be cut through by successful brands.
+The invisible threads of such stuff are not cut through by successful brands.
 Instead, they manage to weave themselves into the existing fabric of hidden psychology and social dynamics.

-Because such brands align their products and messages with fundamental human needs and wants, they become organically part of the consumer's life and identity.
+Because such brands align their products and messages with fundamental human needs and wants, they become organically part of consumers’ lives and identities.

 The Question